Vibhutijain12/Kubernetes-Learning-and-Projects/k8s-practice/README.md

-# Kubernetes Core Concepts: Namespace, Pod, and Deployment
+# Kubernetes Core Concepts

-This document explains fundamental building blocks of Kubernetes: **Namespace**, **Pod**, and **Deployment** — what they are, why they exist, and how they relate to each other.
+This document explains fundamental building blocks of Kubernetes: what they are, why they exist, and how they relate to each other.

 ---